-2. Is it greater than £500,000 but less than
+1. Is it less than £500,000?

 Appendix H: Exemption Request Guidelines

 Periodical review of the Financial Rules helps to ensure that they are robust and appropriate in our ever changing work environment.
 However, situations may arise where an exemption is appropriate.